V01D-NULL/3ds-firmware/README.md

 # In order to recompile you have to 'make clean && make'
 # I might switch to meson + ninja in the future to make this less of a problem..
 ```

+### Features
+- basic printing
+- slab allocator (will be improved as I a get a feel for memory management on this device)

+### Planned features
+- double buffering (bank switching)
+- exception handler
+- mmu
+- scrolling text (maybe idk)
+- read files from sd card
+- i2c
+- gpu driver
+- DOOM!

 ### Resources
 https://developer.arm.com/documentation/ddi0201/d